jhvanderschee/hugocodex/content/en/add-ons/webshop.md

 For the checkout form embedding let's build [a checkout shortcode](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/checkout.html).

-For the payment redirection, [we'll use some JavaScript](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/redirect-to-payment.html).
+For the payment redirection, [we'll use some JavaScript](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/paypal-buttons.html).

-Download those 3 files and save them in the 'layouts/shortcodes' directory of your project so that you can invoke any of the 3 above mentioned subprocesses at any place in your project.
+Download those 3 files and [save them in the 'layouts/shortcodes'](https://github.com/jhvanderschee/hugocodex/blob/main/layouts/shortcodes/)  of your project.

+Like this you can invoke any of the 3 above mentioned subprocesses at any place in your project simply by calling the given 'shortcode', as we'll see in the next step.

 Note that in this occasion we [re-wrote the url](https://gohugo.io/content-management/urls/#set-url-in-front-matter) in some of the files.
 Like this we can enjoy even more granular control for individual pieces of content.

 #### Step 3.
+Create the 'cart', 'checkout' and 'paylink' content pages

+Let's [create the relevant markdown formatted content pages containing the shortcodes](https://github.com/jhvanderschee/hugocodex/blob/main/content/en).
+That is to say the
+'cart.md', 'checkout.md'  and 'paylink.md'.
+You can do so in the root of the 'content/' folder and rewrite the urls how you would like them.

+#### Step 4.
 Create some products

 Create some products.
 They should be part of the 'products' section and each 'product.md' file should look like this: